Apple Cider Kefir Recipe

-Many people on Body Ecology Diet (B.E.D.) want to know if this is stage 1-friendly. your internal judgment.
-Personally, I stayed with young coconut kefir and unsalted cultured vegetables for the first few months of being on the diet before introducing other types of probiotic food such as milk kefir and hemp milk kefir I felt ready for anything.
+A question I often get from people healing on Body Ecology Diet (B.E.D.) is if apple cider kefir is okay to have while on “stage 1” which is the strict stage of healing.
+Personally, I stayed with young coconut kefir and unsalted cultured vegetables for the 1st few months on B.E.D. before I introduced other probiotic food such as juice kefir, milk kefir, and hemp milk kefir.

 1 packet of Body Ecology kefir starter*